prisma/prisma1/docs/1.1/04-Reference/06-CLI-Command-Reference/02-Data-Workflows/02-prisma-import.md

 #### Flags

 ```
--d, --data PATH           File path to a .zip directory with import data (NDF)
+-d, --data PATH            (required) Path to zip or directory with import data (NDF)
---dotenv DOTENV           Path to .env file to inject env vars
+-e, --env-file ENV-FILE    Path to .env file to inject env vars
 ```